 The other side of this coin is that there are things you can do in your weight-loss journey that will also help you to put away money.
 Earlier we touched on putting money that you would have spent on junk food into your savings, well, even if you don’t explicitly put this money away – if you’re not buying it you’re not spending it!

-For example, say you treated yourself to a can of Coca-Cola every day to the tune of 85p.
-While your fizzy drink habit may not seem expensive on the face of it, it works out as £5.95 a week or £25.50 a month – over the space of a year that’s over £300.
+For example, say you treated yourself to a can of Coca-Cola every day to the tune of £1.
+While your fizzy drink habit may not seem expensive on the face of it, it works out as £7 a week or £31 a month (in a month that has 31 days) – over the space of a year that’s £365.
 Then think about chocolate, that delicious bar of Dairy Milk would likely set you back £1.50 – if you’re having one of those three times a week then that’s £216 a year on a little bar of chocolate.
 Add the two together, and you could potentially save more than £500 a year just by cutting out your sugar fix – and that’s not even thinking about the 147kcal for each bar of chocolate or the health risks associated with Coke.

 Then there are the savings that can be made by planning your meals.
 Just by not winging it and knowing what you’re going to buy before you step into the store could save you money.
 And don’t forget, if you want to save money, never do the food shop when you’re hungry as you’re likely to end up buying more.